-I don't see this as a reason to avoid American Express Bank (their CD interest rates are meh, that's a reason not to use them for CDs).
-No other bank comes close to matching Ally Bank's CD penalty structure.
+I don’t see this as a reason to avoid American Express National Bank (their current CD rates are meh, that’s a reason not to use them for CDs).
+No other bank comes close to matching Ally Bank’s CD penalty structure.

-American Express Personal Savings is a middle of the road online savings account.
-Its rates are competitive, so if you have an account there I wouldn't suggest switching away for interest rate purposes (it rarely makes sense, unless we're talking a move from 0% to 1%).
+American Express® Personal Savings is a middle of the road online savings account.
+Its rates are competitive, so if you have an account there I wouldn’t suggest switching away for interest purposes (it rarely makes sense, unless we’re talking a move from 0% to 1%).

 There’s no checking account, so you’re limited by Regulation D’s 6 transfer rule, and the CD rates are lower than other high yield banks.